Constraining meV Axion Dark Matter with ALMA Observations of the Galactic Center Magnetar SGR 1745-2900: Acknowledgements

 \section{Acknowledgements}

 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2024.1.00310.
 The project that gave rise to these results received the support of a fellowship from “la Caixa” Foundation (ID 100010434).
-The fellowship code is LCF/BQ/PI24/12040023”.
-J.D.M. acknowledges support from the Spanish Ministry of Science, Innovation and Universities and the Agency (EUR2024-153552 financed by MICIU/AEI/10.13039/501100011033).
+The fellowship code is LCF/BQ/PI24/12040023.
+J.DM. acknowledges support from the Spanish Ministry of Science, Innovation and Universities and the Agency (EUR2024-153552 financed by MICIU/AEI/10.13039/501100011033).
+E.H. has received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No. 101188037 (AtLAST2).
 F.P. acknowledges support from the MICINN under grant numbers PID2022-141915NB-C21.
 N.R. is supported by the ERC via the Consolidator grant “MAGNESIA” (No. 817661), the ERC Proof of Concept ”DeepSpacePULSE” (No. 101189496), the Spanish grant PID2023-153099NA-I00, and by the program Unidad de Excelencia María de Maeztu CEX2020-001058-M. D.D.G. is supported by a Juan de la Cierva fellowship (JDC2023-052264-I).
 Thanks L. Maud, H. Messias, and A. Richards for support.